heathen1878/go/README.md

 # Go

-## Overview

-Developed originally by Google...
-Docker and Kubernetes are written in Go...
-Go can be compiled into a binary...
+I'm learning Go primarily to aid my understanding of Terratest and I think it'll be worthwhile from a career point-of-view.

 ## Getting started